10 Email Newsletter Tips That Will Inspire People to Give

 Your subject line will either make people open your e-newsletter or delete it.
 Don't say, “Rosemary's Blog.”
 Say something like, “Learn How the Leopard Got his Spots!” or “48 hours to go: Could you give $9 today?”
-I have a list of 10 words to include in your subject line.
-Using variations on these words has helped me go from a 10-percent open rate to a 40-percent open rate for my own e-newsletter.
+Subscribe to many of the newsletters your competitors send to see how they change up their subject lines.

-There are a lot of different headlines and you don't have to have the millions of dollars the Smithsonian has to throw at your e-newsletters.
-But you can keep track of news in your field, whether it's immigrant workers' rights or pesticide reduction, and provide new information to your donors in each e-newsletter.
+There are a lot of different headlines and you don't need millions of dollars like the Smithsonian has to throw at your email newsletters.
+Keep track of news in your field, whether it's immigrant workers' rights or pesticide reduction, and provide new information to your donors in each newsletter.

 The donor should believe that someone might be hurt if he doesn't give money.
 This may sound negative or desperate, but hear me out.
 People will give to stop something bad from happening more often than they will give to start something good.

 It's about what creates a story.
 Conflict grabs your donor's attention.
 It draws him in from the first sentence and keeps him reading your entire newsletter.
-This lets you make your donor the protagonist of the story, the person who can change the unhappy ending into a happy one.
+Make your donor the protagonist of the story, the person who can change the unhappy ending into a happy one.

-Ask yourself, "Is this likely to make the donor feel good or bad?" with every e-newsletter you write.
+Ask yourself, "Is this likely to make the donor feel good or bad?" with every newsletter you write.
 Talk about “you” and “thanks to you.”
 Don't ignore your donor by talking about “we” and “us.”
-Each section of your e-newsletter should include the word "you."
+Each section of your newsletter should include the word "you."
 People's eyes stop scanning with that word, and it's less annoying than saying their names all the time.

 A letter won't make people give.
-In fact, it's actually pretty boring in just about every e-newsletter or annual report I've ever read—unless it's a powerful tearjerker story.
-I once read a story on Wayne Pacell's blog about saying goodbye to a faithful dog.
-Pacell is the CEO of The Humane Society of the USA, and his post literally had me in tears, ready to give.
+In fact, it's actually pretty boring in just about every newsletter (printed or emailed) or annual report I've ever read—unless it's a powerful tearjerker story.

-If you don't know how to do this, or if your e-newsletter software can't accomplish it, learn or get new software.
-MailChimp is free up to a certain number of subscribers and it lets you personalize your e-newsletters.
+If you don't know how to do this, or if your email newsletter software can't accomplish it, learn how or get new software.

 Don't just use a text link.
 You can have links throughout your text, but also provide a big donate button at the bottom.
-Don't make it easy to overlook:
+Make that button impossible to overlook:

 - Surround it by white space